qzzhang0131/PlantGeneAnn/README.md

 **2.2.1 Step-1 PlantGeneAnn Model Inference:**
 * `-i`: The genome FA/FASTA/FNA file to be annotated.
 * `-m`: Specify the path to the PlantGeneAnn model (downloaded weights from HuggingFace above).
-* `--cache_path`: Specify the path to use for both the cache and the output probability HDF5 file.
+* `--cache_path`: Specify the path to use for both the cache and the chromosome level HDF5 file.
 * `--batch_size`: Batch size depending on GPU memory (default: 16).
 * `--num_tokenize_threads`: Number of CPU threads used to tokenize the sequences (default: 8).
 * `--min_chromosome_size`: Minimum genomic record length (bp).
 Shorter records are skipped (default: 500,000).